Saber Healthcare Blog & Newsroom

 Fresh dinner rolls

-To monitor the progress of the participating communities, pictures from the dietary teams are submitted to Kym Brenneman, Director of Food and Nutrition.
-Currently, almost half of the Saber family of communities is on the Fresh Bread program, and 4-5 communities have transitioned away entirely from buying bread from manufacturers.
+To monitor the progress of the participating affiliated communities, pictures from the dietary teams are submitted to Kym Brenneman, Director of Food and Nutrition.
+Currently, almost half of affiliated communities is on the Fresh Bread program, and 4-5 communities have transitioned away entirely from buying bread from manufacturers.

-“In the beginning, many communities at Saber were unsure if the Fresh Bread program would be sustainable for their teams,” Chef Moe said.
-“However, as positive feedback came to our dietary teams, they realized that they were making a huge difference in the lives of the residents.
-The morale for the program began to build, and our culinary professionals began to focus on the happiness of the residents.”
+“In the beginning, many communities were unsure if the Fresh Bread program would be sustainable for their teams,” Chef Moe said.
+“However, as positive feedback came to the affiliated dietary teams, they realized that they were making a huge difference in the lives of the residents.
+The morale for the program began to build, and the culinary professionals began to focus on the happiness of the residents.”

 In the future, Chef Moe has the vision to expand the program to other food categories, such as vegetables.
 He believes that this will not only improve the quality of food the participating dietary teams serve, but will also help reduce excess food costs.

-“I want people to remember Saber Healthcare as a company that serves quality meals.
-At Saber, we pride ourselves in serving the residents and making them happier,” Chef Moe said.
+“I want people to remember the affiliated communities as places that serves quality meals.
+They pride themselves in serving the residents and making them happier,” Chef Moe said.

 Saber Healthcare is an organization dedicated to providing consultant services to long-term care providers.
 This article is for informational purposes and is not meant to be seen as professional advice.
 Please consult with a medical expert before relying on the information provided.